View or download printable PDF of St. Johns Neighborhood Association Bylaws

 The purpose for which SJNA is organized is to enhance the livability of the area by:

-Providing an open process by which all members of the neighborhood may involve themselves in the affairs of the neighborhood;
+● To provide an open process by which all members may involve themselves in the affairs of the neighborhood;

-Boundaries of SJNA as showing in Appendix A shall be defined as all portions of the following described property located in the City of Portland, Oregon:
+Boundaries of SJNA shall be defined as all portions of the following described property located in the City of Portland, Oregon: